bknightInfo/arch_scripts/README.md

 # arch_scripts
-My script repository for install and configuring ArchLinux
+My script repository for installing and configuring ArchLinux